craftzlife/aws-organization-cdk-setup/README.md

 # Key Concepts
 * Enforce tags usage to CloudFormation template: ensure that your users create and attach resource tags to the AWS resources they plan to deploy / are using
+* Validate tags values: verify whether the tag values your users define are consistent